Italian Motorcycle Brands

 • Motorcycle fuel tank hatch.

 A good way to “tie” your symbolism to the production profile and corporate identity.
 With this approach to logo design, it is easy to remember.
-This is achieved through the task of the viewer to determine what the emblem symbolizes.
+This is achieved through the viewer’s task to determine what the emblem symbolizes.
 The full name of the brand is printed underneath the sign.

 Galbusera